This is an opportunity to explore and engage with nature in a new and creative way.

-We explore many aspects of woodlands crafts, working at a gentle and respectful pace.
+We explore many aspects of woodland crafts, working at a gentle and respectful pace.

 All materials and tools are provided.